Kosalos/ZombieWalk/README.md

 5. add the human player, controlled by movement widgets (or maybe tilt)\
 6. more zombies,  who update their path as necessary..

+Note: added segment Control with Move, Lighter and Darker.
+Move affects the endpoints as before.
+Lighter, Darker alter the terrain cells you touch.

 ![Screenshot](screenshot.png)